Suhayra Aden

 Suhayra Aden (born 1995) is a New Zealand woman who travelled to Syria in 2014.
 It is alleged that while in Syria she joined the Islamic State of Iraq and the Levant (ISIL) where she married two Swedish fighters and had three children.
 In February 2021, she was detained by Turkish authorities while trying to enter the country with her two surviving children.
 Turkey subsequently dropped charges against Aden and began proceedings to deport her.

 Formerly a dual citizen, Aden was stripped of her Australian citizenship in 2020 as a result of allegedly engaging in terrorism.
 The move was announced and defended by Australian Prime Minister Scott Morrison; it was met with scepticism internationally and uproar in New Zealand.
 Australia has a history of deporting non-citizens who have committed crimes or breached their "character test," regardless of whether they have only ever committed crimes in Australia, or if they spent virtually their whole lives in Australia.
 New Zealand Prime Minister Jacinda Ardern accused Morrison's government of trying to abandon Aden (who had lived in Australia since the age of 6 before allegedly joining ISIL) so New Zealand would have to deal with her and the associated expenses instead.
 Following a phone conversation, the two leaders agreed to work together in the "spirit of the Australian-New Zealand relationship" to address what Ardern called "quite a complex legal situation."

 On 26 July 2021, Ardern announced that Cabinet had agreed to repatriate Aden and her two children on the basis of their status as New Zealand citizens.
 Aden and her two children will be the first New Zealanders to be repatriated from Syria allegedly associated with ISIL.
 In mid-August 2021, Aden and her two children landed in New Zealand.

 Background

 Suhayra Aden was born in 1995 in Auckland's Mount Roskill suburb.
 Aden grew up in a Somalian refugee family who had become New Zealand citizens.
-According to a 1 News report, her father was unemployed while her mother was a housewife.
+According to a 1News report, her father was unemployed while her mother was a housewife.
 At the age of six, she and her family emigrated to Melbourne, Australia where they subsequently acquired Australian citizenship.